“BIRTH OF PHARAOH” CHAPTER 7

 Priest Tyre asks, “What should we know, sire?”

 “I will show you,” he whispers, and draws near to the terrified man.
 In a flash, their King has hurt the innocent man deeply.
-Blood gushes everywhere for the people to see.
+Blood gushes everywhere.

 “This is terrible.
 I am right about this.
 Leave him!”
 Skin screams at the many people who want to help the dismembered man.